phantomdoescode/Pokemmunity/README.md

 Let's catch them all, shall we?

-## How to use my website:
+## How to use my website (FOR USERS THAT WOULD GO TO MY WEBSITE FOR THE FIRST TIME):
-- Step 1: Clicking the link would bring you to the Debug Menu (index.html).
+- Step 1: Going to the link published in GitHub would bring you to the Debug Menu by default (index.html).
 - Step 2: Clicking any button would redirect you to the Login Page.
-- (FOR FIRST TIME USERS ONLY) Click the link in that page to Register.
+- Step 3: Click the link in that page to Register.
 - Step 4: Register using any email and any password you like (at least 8 characters would do).
 - Step 5: After registering, it would bring you to the Home Page and feel free to explore what you can do.

-### Technicalities:
+### After register (if users go back to the debug menu):
-- By going back to the debug menu again, clicking any of the options would actually now go to that page since you are already logged in.
+- Clicking any of the options would actually now go to that page since you are already logged in.
 - Clicking the Log In on the debug menu would bring you to the login page.
 There you can try if your entered email and password will work.

 ## Update Logs: